AnyHome: Open-Vocabulary Generation of Structured and Textured 3D Homes: Introduction

-In response to these limitations, \methodname{} focuses on creating indoor scenes that are customizable through \textbf{open-vocabulary} text inputs, featuring \textbf{hierarchical structured geometry}, \textbf{realistic texture}, and are \textbf{scalable to house-size}.
-We take inspiration from two key hypothesis in environmental cognition: the \textit{amodal spatial image}\cite{loomis2002spatial, giudice201815} hypothesis, which regards comprehending environment as an amodal map-like structured representation, and the \textit{visual recording.visual vistas}\cite{pick1974visual, gibson2014ecological} hypothesis, focusing on understating the environment through an egocentric, path-oriented exploration.
-Drawing inspiration from these concepts, \methodname{} preserves a hierarchical structured geometry throughout the generation process.
-To enhance visual realism, we adopt an egocentric exploration approach.
-This involves utilizing prompts that motivate the LLM-agent to detail the environment as "seen" during the process of indoor navigation.
+In response to these limitations, \methodname{} focuses on creating indoor scenes that are customizable through \textbf{open-vocabulary} text inputs, featuring \textbf{structured representations}, \textbf{realistic texture}, and are \textbf{scalable to house-size}.
+We draw inspiration from two key hypotheses in environmental cognition.
+The \textit{amodal spatial image} hypothesis suggests that environment recognition transcends sensory modalities like vision or hearing, proposing that individuals apprehend their surroundings through an abstract, symbolic, map-like representation \cite{loomis2002spatial, giudice201815}.
+Conversely, the \textit{visual recording} hypothesis posits that visual experiences function similarly to a video camera, perceiving the environment through continuous, egocentric, path-oriented exploration \cite{pick1974visual, gibson2014ecological}.
+Learning from both concepts, \methodname{} maintains an amodal, hierarchical geometry representation during the generation process to conceptualize the environment's structure.
+To enhance visual realism, we adopt an egocentric exploration approach for in-painting, encouraging the model to detail the environment as it ``sees''.